 By Will Hanke

-My wife and I unknowingly bought each other new Fitbit watches for Christmas.
+For Christmas, my wife and I unknowingly bought each other new Fitbit watches after looking through classic Fitbit charge 4 bands and other options.
 These watches can show me my text messages, make phone calls, track my heart rate and play my favorite books on Audible.
 They’ll even tell us what time it is!

 First, Make Your Content Personal